arpitdwi/Imposter-Detection/readme.txt

 As a result the generated pre-processed data will not be identical to the one already present and used by our model.
 Because it takes a lot of time for the full dataset, the resultant 'data.npy' file has already been stored along with the codes.

+The project details can be found in the presentation and report.